 We're waiting for your call!

 Thank your lucky stars you chose to apply to Boston University!
 This application supplement is a gift: two of the most straightforward prompts you could ask for, and only one of them is required.
 But beware, a simple supplement is no reason to ignore a school or save it until the last minute.
-In fact, it means you have no excuse not to nail your essay, so pay attention and do your work!
+In fact, it means you have no excuse not to nail your essay, so pay attention!

 The Requirements: 1 essay of 250 words; 1 optional essay